 Since their discovery, antibiotics have played a pivotal role in modern medicine.
 However, the inappropriate and widespread use of antibiotics in animals and humans has led to antibiotic residues being found in foods of animal origin.

-The growing threat of antibiotic resistance is being widely recognised as a major global public health problem.
+The growing threat of antibiotic resistance is being widely recognized as a major global public health problem.

 The World Antibiotic Awareness Week (WAAW) marked every November, aims to increase global awareness on antibiotic use, and encourage best practices among the general public, health workers and policy makers, to avoid the growth and spread of antibiotic resistance and reduce antibiotic residues in livestock products.

 Between 40 and 80 per cent of antibiotics used on farm animals are classified as unnecessary or highly questionable.
 A study done in Kenya by the Global Antibiotic Resistance Partnership (GARP) reported that up to 70 per cent of the imported antibiotics are given to chickens, pigs and cows.

 It further showed that some farmers give antibiotics to their livestock to prevent them from getting sick.
 This inappropriate use and abuse of antibiotics in farming is currently coming under greater international consumer scrutiny and has led to major fast-food restaurants banning products with antibiotic residues.

 World Animal Protection believes that responsible use of antibiotics is essential in tackling the growing resistance.